agama-project/agama/doc/obs_integration.md

 the definition is shared in the [obs-staging-shared.yml]( ../.github/workflows/obs-staging-shared.yml) file.

+The packages in staging are updated only when a respective source file is changed.
+That saves some resources for rebuilding and makes synchronization faster.
+But that also means the packages might not have exactly same version.

 ### Details

 The packages in OBS are updated by running the OBS service which downloads the